 However, the end-all to Paul’s message of faith was not solely realized in the making of new converts, nor in the mere increase of numbers into God’s global family.
-Paul purposefully established and kick-started micro-communities, churches: interactive local fellowships of faith.
+Paul purposefully established and kick-started micro-communities—churches: interactive local fellowships of faith.
 These churches were made up of believers who were living in close proximity to one another, in a town, city or region, for the purpose of sharing and experiencing God’s life together at a local level.
-They were geographically linked together to obtain mutual edification, direction, and understanding from the Lord, to minister and worship the Lord corporately, as well as to meet each others physical needs and facilitate spiritual growth.
+They were geographically linked together sharing mutual edification, direction, and understanding from the Lord, ministering and worshiping the Lord corporately, as well as meeting each others physical needs and facilitating spiritual growth.
 The micro-church experience was both causal, as in sharing an everyday life in faith together, as well as intentional, as in making concerted efforts to come together to seek God’s direction and love on Him.
 It was an all-in, day-to-day, full lifestyle of faith.

-However, let’s not paint the actualization of these 1st century communities too rosy.
-As the letters to the Galatians and Corinthians point out, as well as half of the seven churches called out in Revelations chapters 2-3, Paul’s communities functioned far from perfect.
-Problems were prevalent among the first century communities of faith and spiritual life ran far from smooth.
-But despite the dystopias Paul continued on and was compelled by God’s great love to persuade others to be reconciled to Him and share in His community.
+However, let’s not paint the actualization of these first century communities too rosy.
+As the letters to the Galatians and Corinthians point out, as well as half of the seven churches called out in Revelations chapters 2-3, the early church communities functioned FAR from perfect.
+Problems were prevalent and spiritual life ran far from smooth.
+But despite the dystopias, the early church planters continued on and were compelled by God’s great love to persuade others to be reconciled to Him and share in His community life.

 But in only a few centuries later the radical house church disappeared.
-The defining characteristics of radical house church, that I pointed out in part 2, were relatively short-lived.
+The defining characteristics of radical house church (some of which I pointed out in part 2) were relatively short-lived.
 Why?
 Because EARTHLY MODELS OF LEADERSHIP AND HIERARCHICAL STRUCTURE INFILTRATED THE CHURCH.
 This changed the format and function of the church drastically.
 Most importantly, and in turn what caused the disappearance of the first century church, was that these earthly traditions were completely out of step with Jesus’s teachings, life example, and how the first century church operated.

 So now, let us explore Jesus’s form of leadership, and its operations in the early church, in the following four sections.